Ian-Blanshard/MP1-Personal-Portfolio/README.md

  * loaded work experience page
  * expected page to display timeline of work experience which was scrollable and header animation to run
- * page loaded correctly, timeline displayed correctly, was scrollable and animation ran succesfully
+ * page loaded correctly, timeline displayed correctly, was scrollable and animation ran successfully

 <br>